top of page

 • Anticipatory grief related to illness, ageing, or caregiving

-• Grief following the loss of an animal or companion
+• Grief following the loss of an animal companion

 • Separation, divorce, or family fragmentation